Burghfield: Charities

-The headquarters of the United Kingdom's Guide Dogs for the Blind (GDFB) association is located in Burghfield Hill at Hillfields House, built for Horatio Bland in 1861–2, and the former residence of Mr. H.G.
-Willink.
+The headquarters of The Guide Dogs for the Blind Association is located in Burghfield Hill at Hillfields House, built for Horatio Bland in 1861–2, and the former residence of Henry George Willink.
 The house is a red and blue brick gabled house with a slate roof, and has been much refurbished and extended to suit the charity's needs following their purchase of the house and grounds in 1992.

 Education

 Education in the parish is provided by the following schools: